1•••••|•••••2•••••|•••••3•••••home•••••Contents Index

 G

-In the above graphic, row are read from left to right.
+In the above graphic, rows are read from left to right.
 Boxes represent measures and letters stand for chords.
 This pattern is the road map for all blues pieces, including today's assignment.

 guitar icon Accidental Blues

-The Accidental Blues marries the blues form with accidentals.
 The challenge of the melody is mostly about getting used to the new symbols and the sound of chromatic notes (notes out of the key).
-If you're reading TAB, your life will be a little easier since there are no new symbols!
+If you're reading TAB, there are no new symbols to read.

 lute player icon Play the Melody Now!